january3/gghotelling/README.md

 extension `autoplot.pca_class`), but this function is less flexible than a separate geom that you can add to the figure.

-Moreover, the package provides a `stat_hotelling_points()` function to compute the per-point Hotelling T² statistics, which can be used to identify and visualize multivariate outliers in scatter plots.
+Moreover, the package provides a `stat_outliers()` function to compute the per-point Hotelling T² statistics, which can be used to identify and visualize multivariate outliers in scatter plots.

 My main motivation for creating this package was sorting out the different ellipse types and allowing the use of `fill` aesthetics for